1. Introduction

 All impacts were then compiled and categorized in a QA matrix to avoid duplication and to sort them according to the type of impact from the cause side.
 Finally, these impacts were compiled and grouped based on the time frame of the project, and each of the grouped impacts was listed based on the activity that is likely to cause the impact.
 This list is used as a baseline for predicting impacts using the combined list of all available information techniques.

 The impact identification exercise is done to find out what potential impacts are likely to occur during the construction and operation of the coal-fired power plant.
-The findings from this exercise will be used as the base to predict whether those potential impacts are major or minor.
+The findings from this exercise will be used as the basis to predict whether those potential impacts are major or minor.

 Techniques used in impact identification and prediction include brainstorming, matrix assessment, and combining and listing all available information.
 Apply brainstorming techniques to generate as many impacts as possible from various aspects.

-4. Challenges and Limitations of Environmental Impact Assessment
+5. Challenges and Limitations of Environmental Impact Assessment

 Several difficulties and limitations can thwart the contribution of EIA to decision-making.
 The main problem is that the process is asked to predict the effects of development at a time when there is no clear idea of what form development will take, and because only proposals with significant adverse effects are subject to EIA, the predictions are difficult to test.